 Keynote: Strategic Steps for Moving Forward - Susan Imke, FNP, GNP-C, Kane Hall Barry Neurology (Bedford, TX)

-All Summit participants received a copy of Caring and Coping, NPF's workbook for caregivers.
+All Summit participants received a copy of Caring and Coping, the Parkinson's Foundation's workbook for caregivers.
 Order your free copy here.
-Also check out CareMAP, which offers practical tips and personal stories related to caring for someone with Parkinson's, including 21 how-to videos on assisting with activities of daily living.
+Also check our "CareMAP" playlists at Parkinson.org/videos.
+Twenty-one how-to videos on assisting with activities of daily living and 19 caregiver stories offer practical tips and personal reflections related to caring for someone with Parkinson's.